Risk score

 • PDF

-Traceable calculates a risk score for each discovered API Endpoint.
-A high-risk score does not necessarily mean that the Endpoint is under attack.
-A high-risk score provides you an insight to prioritize compensating controls and monitoring activities.
+Traceable calculates a risk score for each discovered API endpoint.
+A high-risk score does not necessarily mean that the endpoint is under attack.
+A high-risk score provides you with insight to prioritize compensating controls and monitoring activities.

 You can customize the risk score in Traceable by configuring the following: